 IMPORTANT: Any time your engine will not be used for over six (6) months, the following recommendations for storing it and removing it from storage will help to minimize corrosion and deterioration.
+Use the AR41785 Engine Storage Kit.
+Follow recommended service procedure included with storage kit.

 - Change engine oil and replace filter.
 Used oil will not give adequate protection.
-(See CHANGE ENGINE OIL AND FILTER in Lubrication and Maintenance/250 Hour/6 Month Section.) - Service air cleaner.
-(See REPLACING AIR CLEANER FILTER ELEMENTS in Service As Required Section.) - Draining and flushing of cooling system is not necessary if engine is to be stored only for several months.
+(See CHANGE ENGINE OIL AND FILTER in Lubrication and Maintenance/250 Hour/6 Month Section.) - 2.
+Service air cleaner.
+(See REPLACING AIR CLEANER FILTER ELEMENTS in Service As Required Section.) - 3.
+Draining and flushing of cooling system is not necessary if engine is to be stored only for several months.
 However, for extended storage periods of a year or longer, it is recommended that the cooling system be drained, flushed, and refilled.
 Refill with appropriate coolant.
-(See RECOMMENDED ENGINE COOLANT in Fuels, Lubricants, and Coolant Section and ADDING COOLANT in Service As Required Section.)
+(See RECOMMENDED ENGINE COOLANT in Fuels, Lubricants, and Coolant Section and ADDING COOLANT in Service As Required Section.) - 4.
+Drain fuel tank and add 30 ml (1 oz) of inhibitor to the fuel tank for each 15 L (4 U.S. gal) of tank

-- 4. Remove fan/alternator belt, if desired. - 5.
+- capacity.
+Completely drain fuel filter and close fuel valve, if equipped. - 5.
+Add 30 ml (1 oz) of inhibitor to the engine crankcase for each 0.95 L (1 qt) of crankcase oil. - 6.
+Disconnect air intake piping from the manifold.
+Pour 90 ml (3 oz) of inhibitor into intake system and reconnect the piping. - 7.
+Crank the engine several revolutions with starter (do not allow the engine to start). - 8.
+Remove fan/alternator belt, if desired. - 9.
 Remove and clean batteries.
-Store them in a cool, dry place and keep them fully charged. - 6.
-Disengage the clutch to any engine drivelines. - 7.
-Clean the exterior of the engine with salt-free water and touch up any scratched or chipped painted surfaces with a good quality paint. - 8.
-Coat all exposed (machined) metal surfaces with grease or corrosion inhibitor if not feasible to paint. - 9.
-Seal all openings on engine with plastic bags and tape. - 10.
+Store them in a cool, dry place and keep them fully charged. - 10.
+Disengage the PTO clutch. - 11.
+Clean the exterior of the engine with salt-free water and touchup any scratched or chipped painted surfaces with a good quality paint. - 12.
+Coat all exposed (machined) metal surfaces with grease or corrosion inhibitor if not feasible to paint. - 13.
+Seal all openings on engine with plastic bags and tape supplied in storage kit.
+Follow instructions supplied in kit. - 14.
 Store the engine in a dry protected place.
 If engine must be stored outside, cover it with a water proof canvas or other suitable protective material and use a strong water proof tape.